Man City & USMNT keeper Steffen completes Middlesbrough loan switch | Goal.com

 Man City & USMNT keeper Steffen completes Middlesbrough loan switch

-Middlesbrough have completed a loan deal to secure the services of goalkeeper Zack Steffen.
+Middlesbrough have completed a loan deal to secure the services of goalkeeper US national team keeper Zack Steffen.

-The move was already on the cards as Manchester City have already signed Stefan Ortega to provide competition to Ederson, the first-choice keeper.
+The move was on the cards as Manchester City have already signed Stefan Ortega as a backup to Ederson Moraes, the first-choice keeper.

-Steffen was playing second fiddle to the Brazilian at the Etihad and the loan move will hopefully provide him with some action on the pitch.
+Steffen was playing second fiddle to the Brazilian at the Etihad and the loan move will hopefully provide him with some action on the pitch as he wants to start in the 2022 World Cup for the USA.

 What is the length of Zack Steffen's loan contract with Middlesbrough?